We drank a prodigious amount of coffee in our quest to find the best Graz cafes and coffee shops. Grab a spoon and read on to discover our favorites.

-To be clear, we can’t say that Ducks Coffee Shop serves great coffee.
-We’re simply not fans of the cafe’s darkly roasted Arabica beans that it procures from a Veneto roaster.
-But sometimes good is good enough – especially when ducks are involved.
+To be clear, Ducks Coffee Shop serves good coffee.
+We’re not huge fans of the cafe’s darkly roasted Arabica beans that it procures from a Veneto roaster.
+But sometimes good is good enough – especially when cute ducks are involved.

 However, we can say that the cafe’s rhubarb apple streusel is absolutely delicious.
 We’d order that dessert again in a heartbeat.
 Maybe, next time, we’ll pair it with lemonade instead of coffee.